Neozaru/near-suricate/README.md

 In the Near network :
 - Keeps track of the next validator seat price and the funds staked in `poolAccoundId`.
 - Using the funds staked/unstaked from `delegatorAccountId`, rebalances the staked funds in the `poolAccountId` pool so the staked funds stay in between defined thresholds (default: between 110% of seat price and 190% of seat price).
-- Publishes delegator and pool Prometheus metrics.
+- Publishes delegator and pool Prometheus metrics (default on `http://<yourHost>:3039/metrics`).
-- Emits alerts when validator looses it's status or node is outdated (more alerts to come).
+- Emits alerts when node is outdated or when validator status changes or online rate is below 95% (more alerts to come).

 Know limitations : Not epoch-aware (gets info on `next` epoch), bad arithmetic precision.